 What is a computer virus?

-A computer virus is a code that is written or a program created with malicious intent.
+A computer virus is a malicious code or a program written for specific objectives such as alter a program or spread itself from one system to another.
 They are used to cause harm when transferred to a technological device.
 A computer virus can be used to steal data or destroy a device!

 Some define a computer virus as anything capable of attacking a computer.
 However, the activity of a computer virus goes beyond merely attacking a system.
 It can attack hard disks, the entire operating system of a computer, or parts of any electronic device.

 Computer viruses can as well be likened to a biological virus that attacks humans.
 Their effects and operation are quite similar to viruses spread in humans and devices alike.
-They are both not invited but infect their hosts with the intention of causing harm.
+They are both not invited but infect their hosts to cause harm.
 The UK IT Governance recorded a whopping rate of 20 billion cyber attacks in the year 2020.
 Such attacks were aimed at different things, but the underlying effects were devastating damages.

 How does a computer virus spread?

-At a high level, computer viruses spread through internet downloads, browsing infected websites, email attachments and social engineering based scams (such as voice call to browse a website, malicious USB).
+Computer viruses spread through internet downloads at a high level, browsing infected websites, email attachments, and social engineering-based scams (such as voice call to browse a website, malicious USB).

-You need to understand that a computer virus is capable of replicating through network sharing.
+To understand the dangers of a computer virus, one of the common traits is that they are capable of replicating through network sharing.
 As such, its mode of transfer can be through network sharing or electronic mails.
-It can as well infest a system through a file while downloading it online without protection software.
+It can as well infect a system through a file while downloading it online without protection software.
 After this, such a virus can replicate itself and carry out destructive works.
 It can as well attach itself to executable files and thereby infecting the systems and networks.

 Most viruses spread through the web and email traffic.
-Users browsing the web may unintentionally download programs that are malicious in nature, click on the links in the email or execute email attachments leading to virus infection on the underlying computer system.
+Users browsing the web may unintentionally download malicious programs in nature, click on the links in the email or execute email attachments leading to virus infection on the underlying computer system.
 In advanced mode, viruses can bypass security protections in place.
 These are often with the use of security applications or network-level access controls.

 What harm can a virus do to your computer?